MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/how-to-migrate-queries-from-power-query-desktop-to-dataflows.md

 ![Gateway setup](media/SetupGatewayForCopiedQuery.png)

-The gateway isn't needed for data sources residing in the cloud, such as an Azure SQL Database.
+The gateway isn't needed for data sources residing in the cloud, such as an Azure SQL database.

 ### Configure connection